AT THE CONFERENCE

 Conference Staff shall book their flight so to ensure their presence as per the FWWMUN General Schedule and shall guarantee their presence during all working sessions of the conference.

-FWWMUN Opening Ceremony as well as the Closing Ceremony have a long tradition of bringing together Head of States, UN high level officials, Ambassadors, Decision-Makers, Experts and Academicians.
-It is proven that FWWMUN Opening Ceremonies, especially those convened at the UN General Assembly Hall had constituted an invaluable educational experience for the participants.
+FWWMUN Opening Ceremony as well as the Closing Ceremony have a long tradition of bringing together Heads of State, UN high level officials, Ambassadors, Decision-Makers, Experts and Academics.
+It is proven that FWWMUN Opening Ceremonies, especially those convened at the UN have constituted an invaluable educational experience for the participants.
 At FWWMUN Global Leaders meet young prospective leaders from every corner of the globe.
 Be part of it.

 At FWWMUN, we value the social aspect of the conference.
-Our Delegate enjoy an unparalleled set of activities and opportunities to network and to confront with their peers benefitting of one the largest multinational participation in MUN events.
-Further, fun activities, sport knowledge challenges enrich the overall partipation making FWWMUN a life-changing experience.
+Our Delegates enjoy an unparalleled set of activities and opportunities to network and to interact with their peers benefitting of one the largest multinational participation in MUN events.
+Moreover, fun activities, sport knowledge challenges enrich the overall partipation making FWWMUN a life-changing experience.

 Code of Conduct